 Water in Sheridan County

-SCLT is excited to introduce new tools and projects focused on water.
-This program is focused on enhancing the amount of water in Sheridan County and when it is available so our county’s working lands, ranches and natural areas can withstand change while remaining healthy and productive.
+SCLT has tools and resources focused on water.
+These programs are focused on enhancing the understanding of the amount of water in Sheridan County and when it is available so our county’s working lands, ranches, and natural areas can withstand change while remaining healthy and productive.

 Sheridan County Water Supply Report